 Are you an event planner looking for your next locations?
 Here is a sampling of the types of events that we have hosted in the past:

 Yes!
 Engine No. 9 went operational in October 2012.
-It has run steam excursion on long weekends in May, June, July and August.
-Two more excursions are planned on long weekends in September and October.
-Engine Number 9 will also make appearances during crew training sessions in September and October as steam-trained volunteers are available.
+It will run steam excursions on long weekends in May, July, August, September and October 2015.
+Engine Number 9 will occasionally make appearances during crew training sessions throughout the season as steam-trained volunteers are available.
 These dates are tentative and subject to change without notice.

 The train is not wheelchair accessible.
 There are a handful of steps from the platform level to the car corridor.
 The first bank of seats is approximately 10 feet from the doorway.
 Our volunteers are on hand to assist with passenger boarding.
 We can accommodate most mobility aids provided they are collapsible.
 We cannot accommodate motorized wheelchairs.